- Transfer Credit Policies

 - Hepatitis B Titer

 If titer indicates low or no immunity, two boosters of Varicella vaccine 4 weeks apart followed by a titer 4-6 weeks after second booster shot is required.
-You must sumit documentation of each booster and titer.
+You must submit documentation of each booster and titer.

 If titer indicates low or no immunity, two boosters of MMR vaccine 4 weeks apart followed by a titer 4-6 weeks after second booster shot is required.
-You must sumit documentation of each booster and titer.
+You must submit documentation of each booster and titer.

-- 10 Panel Urine Drug Screen
+- 10 Panel Urine Drug Screen - (must be dated within 3 months from date of admission)

-- Proff of Meningococcal vaccines
+- Proof of Meningococcal Vaccine

 Additional information regarding health requirements is provided within admission packet.